What is Optometry?

 - Some cancers

-Dr. Clarissa Lewis, OD, is accepting new patients at Amoskeag Health Optometry and would be happy to see any patient of any age.
+At our Family Eye Care Center, we can see patients of any age.
 If needed, children can qualify for a free pair of eyeglasses.
-Dr. Lewis will evaluate your eye and vision health and may recommend a glasses or contact lens prescription.
-Please call 603-626-9500 to schedule an appointment with Amoskeag Health Optometry.
+We will evaluate your eye and vision health and may recommend glasses or a contact lens prescription.
+Please call 603-626-9500 to schedule an appointment.